alexander-hergert/multi-step-form/README.md

 ## My process

 - Setup Routes and pages.
 - Setup context and types.
-Create first page basic structure ans setup React Form for tests.
+Create first page basic structure and setup React Form for tests.
 - Create Form structure and types.
 Implement logic for controlls and form states.
+- Separate types into types.tsx.
+Fill basic content and setup basic structure of steps.

 ### Built with